dfinity/interface-spec/spec/index.md

     Must be a number between 0 and 2<sup>128</sup>-1, inclusively, and indicates the upper limit on `reserved_cycles` of the canister.

-    An operation that allocates resources such as compute and memory will fail of the new value of `reserved_cycles` exceeds this limit.
+    An operation that allocates resources such as compute and memory will fail if the new value of `reserved_cycles` exceeds this limit.

     Default value: 5_000_000_000_000 (5 trillion cycles).